Robert B. Hawley: Political career

 Hawley became active in Republican Party politics in the waning years of the Reconstruction era, a time when Texas was almost completely dominated by the Democratic Party.
 The Galveston area was a center of an urbanized population, including many German immigrants and African-American freedmen, groups that favored the Republican Party.
 On September 4, 1890, Hawley was elected as the temporary chairman of the Republican state convention in San Antonio.
 He served as a delegate to several Republican national conventions.

 In 1896, the one-term Democratic Congressman Miles Crowley chose not to run for reelection in Texas's 10th congressional district, which at the time included Galveston County.
 Hawley ran and was elected to the 55th Congress.
 A 16-year-old Albert Lasker worked as a reporter on the campaign before moving to Chicago and a career in advertising.
 Hawley successfully ran for reelection in 1898 for the 56th Congress.

 In each election, Hawley triumphed with less than 50% of the vote, due to much of the white vote being split between the Democrats and the new Populist Party.
 During his four years in Congress, he was the only Republican elected from Texas.

 In office when Galveston was destroyed by the powerful 1900 hurricane, Hawley decided not to seek reelection.
 Hawley also realized the likely effects of the poll tax passed by the Texas Legislature in 1901, which sharply reduced voting by minorities and poor whites.
 Total voter participation dropped markedly in the state in the early 1900s, essentially ending Republican and Populist competition and leaving elections to be dominated by white Democrats.
 From 1890 to 1910, all states of the former Confederacy passed measures to disfranchise blacks and exclude them from the political process.

 He was succeeded by the Democrat George Farmer Burgess.

 Later years and death

 Hawley returned to his business pursuits in Galveston and helped in rebuilding the city.
 In 1899, taking advantage of the situation in following the Spanish–American War, Hawley acquired 77,000 acres of land in Cuba and established the Cuban American Sugar Company.
 He served as its president, adding to his business fortunes following his congressional tenure.

 In 1921, he was living at 36 Gramercy Park in New York City with his good friend, artist Arthur G. Learned and Mr. Learned's wife Leila.
 On the evening of November 27, he was ill with indigestion.
-Administered a "restorative", he fell asleep around 4 am, but was found dead in his bed four hours later on the morning on November 28, 1921.
+Administered a "restorative", he fell asleep around 4 a.m., but was found dead in his bed four hours later on the morning on November 28, 1921.